ampere207/CandidateCore/docs/Architecture.md

     M_E --> C_R
     M_E --> C_E
     M_E --> P_E

     C_R --> CC
     P_E --> H

+    CC --> S_E
+    S_E --> CC

+    CC --> P_J
+    P_J --> CO
 ```

 ---

 ## 2. Core Architectural Pillars

+### I. Separation of Concerns (Internal vs External Models)
+The pipeline strictly separates the internal rich domain model (`CanonicalCandidate`) from the clean external representation (`CandidateOutput`).
+The internal model holds complex objects with provenance, conflict history, and confidence scores, which is too heavy for consumers.
+The `ProjectionEngine` flattens and maps the internal model to the external `CandidateOutput` schema.

-### I. Immobility of Canonical Profiles
+### II.
+Immobility of Canonical Profiles
 The `CanonicalCandidate` profile is defined as a frozen Pydantic structure.
 Once written, no service can modify it.
-Any changes (like semantic enrichments) return a copy-on-write representation.
+Any changes (such as asynchronous AI semantic enrichments) return a copy-on-write representation.

-### II.
+### III.
 Unified Raw Ingest (`CandidateFragment`)
 Different data formats are parsed, validated, and normalized inside their respective adapters.
 They exit the adapter layer as a standardized `CandidateFragment`.
 Merging logic never communicates directly with raw payloads.

-### III.
+### IV.
 Granular Linage Traceability (`CanonicalField[T]`)
 Rather than storing simple types, attributes in `CanonicalCandidate` wrap values inside a `CanonicalField[T]`.
-This metadata track:
+This metadata tracks:
 * **Provenance**: Source identifier, format type, extraction timestamp, raw input.
 * **Confidence**: Mathematical certainty score and the heuristic criteria used.
 * **History**: An audit trail of overridden source fields to trace conflicts.

-### IV.
-Field-Level Resilience (Fail Field, Never Fail Pipeline)
+### V. Field-Level Resilience (Fail Field, Never Fail Pipeline)
-If validation checks find errors (e.g. an invalid email format) on specific entries, the pipeline flags the issue under `PipelineStatus.errors` but continues processing other sources and attributes rather than crashing the whole job.
+If validation checks find errors on specific entries, the pipeline flags the issue under `PipelineStatus.errors` but continues processing other sources and attributes rather than crashing the whole job.

 ---